Lights in the Darkness

 In 2017, Pat received news that she had a pituitary adenoma, a slow-growing tumor in the pituitary gland at the base of the brain.
 The MRI also revealed the tumor was putting pressure on her optic nerve.

 “I suspected her vision loss was due to the tumor.
 When I told her, she said she’s lived a good life blind and had no regrets.
-When I presented our options, she said she’d like to remove the tumor,” says Northwestern Medical Group Neurosurgeon James Chandler, MD, vice chair for clinical affairs, Department of Neurological Surgery and Co-Director of the Northwestern Medicine Lou and Jean Malnati Brain Tumor Institute of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University at Northwestern Memorial Hospital.
+When I presented our options, she said she’d like to remove the tumor,” says Northwestern Medical Group Neurosurgeon James Chandler, MD, vice chair for clinical affairs, Department of Neurological Surgery and Co-Director of the Lou and Jean Malnati Brain Tumor Institute of Robert H. Lurie Comprehensive Cancer Center of Northwestern University at Northwestern Memorial Hospital.

 In turn, Pat credits Dr. Chandler with saving her life.
 “I’m glad he was there when I needed him,” she says.
 “I was grateful for him and that I’m okay.”